ashcross/tinypng-compress/README.md

 - **Input**: PNG, JPEG, WebP, AVIF
 - **Output**: PNG, JPEG, WebP, AVIF
 - **Conversion**: Any format can be converted to any other supported format
+- **Note**: HEIC is not currently supported by the Tinify API, but is in development.
+Manually convert to a supported format first.

 ## Performance Features